 “Not so much a book, more a call to arms.
 Clearly written and rationally argued.
 Read it and ACT before any more women’s lives are ruined.”
 Tony Garnett, author of The Day the Music Died

-“This book will be an excellent weapon in the wars its title refers to.
+“An excellent weapon in the wars its title refers to.
 It will be especially useful here in Ireland where the struggle for a woman's right to choose is now a central political issue, North and South.”
 Brid Smith, People Before Profit, TD Dublin

 "Relevant, informative, engaging and necessary - This book is a crucial weapon in the battle for a woman's right to choose."
 Saba Shiraz, student, University of West London